tebeka/selenium/README.md

 Below are known issues that affect the usage of this API.
 There are likely others filed on the respective issue trackers.

-### Selenium 2

-1. Selenium 2 does not support versions of Firefox newer than 47.0.2.

 ### Selenium 3 and Geckodriver